c-garrett/Computer-Science/Graduate Level Projects and Code/Machine learning for Large Datasets - 4/README.md

 ***
-* Machine learning for Large Datasets - 5
+* Machine learning for Large Datasets - 4
-  * Distributed SGD for Matrix Factorization on Spark
   * Autodiff with IPM
   * Subsampling a Graph with Approximate PageRank
   * Memory-efficient SGD